amyxzhang/squadbox/CONTRIBUTING.md

 [Squadbox](http://squadbox.org) is a tool to help people who are being harassed online by having their friends (or “squad”) moderate their messages.

-Add some info on *why* people should read your contributor guidelines and *what* they are.

->This documents is a set of guidelines for contributing to Squadbox on GitHub.
-These are guidelines, not rules.
-This guide is meant to make it easy for you to get involved.
+This documents is a set of guidelines for contributing to Squadbox on GitHub, and details our expectations for contributors, our coding workflow, and how we communicate.
+This guide is meant to make it easy for you to get involved!

-If your guide is long, consider adding a table of contents.

 * [Participation guidelines](#participation-guidelines)
 * [What we're working on](#what-were-working-on)